201 West 148th Street

 RENTHOP DESCRIPTION

-The apartment is a unit offered at a monthly price of $10,500.
+Apartments similar to this unit are offered at a monthly price range of $10,185 - $10,973.
 This is a luxury doorman / elevator building.
-The manager allows pet cats but does not seem to allow dogs.
+The building allows pet cats but does not seem to allow dogs.
 As always, you should ask as early in the process as possible if you have any questions regarding the pet policy.

 See available units at 201 West 148th Street.